benfjohnson/developer-dot/_posts/2016-11-28-point-of-sale-data-api.md

 <p>In order to retrieve this file, we'll need to build a JSON request:</p>

+`POST /api/v2/pointofsaledata/build`

 ```json
 {
 	"CompanyCode": "AVALARA"
 }
 ```

 <p>Wow!
 Only one field!
 In this JSON request, we only defined a CompanyCode.
-This means our resonse will include taX content for all of the Locations and Tax Codes configured in your AvaTax account and will be formatted as a standard JSON response</p>
+This means our resonse will include tax content for all of the Locations and Tax Codes configured in your AvaTax account and will be formatted as a standard JSON response, like this result:</p>

 ```json
 [